friendly-bits/geoblocker-bash/README.md

 - Only performs necessary actions.
 For example, if a list is up-to-date and already active in the firewall, it won't be re-validated and re-applied to the firewall until the data timestamp changes.
 - List parsing and validation are implemented through efficient regex processing, so this is very quick: a fraction of a second for parsing and a few milliseconds for validation, for a very large list (at least on x86 CPU).
 - The scripts perform most operations (such as parsing and validating ip lists, or processing backups) in memory to avoid unnecessary disk access.
 So they should be plenty fast even with a slow storage device.
-- Scripts are only active for a short time when invoked either directly by the user or by a cron job (once after a reboot and then periodically for an auto-update).
+- Scripts are only active for a short time when invoked either directly by the user or by a cron job (once after a reboot and then periodically for an auto-update - both cron jobs are optional and enabled by default).

 </details>